AndyS1mpson/Vk-Geo-Data/README.md

 # Vk-Geo-Data

-Load data about Moscow photos and users with Vk API
+Simple script for loading data about Moscow photos taken in Moscow and people living in Moscow from Vk API and saving this in MongoDb claster